 Here at St Paul’s we believe that every child should be happy, valued and confident.
-We provide a supportive and safe environment in which every child can flourish and develop at their own pace and in their own individual way.
+We provide a nurturing and purposeful environment in which every child can flourish and develop at their own pace and in their own individual way.
 This is achieved through a combination of carefully structured play opportunities and planned learning activities.
-Our role is to encourage every child’s development and enjoyment of learning through a variety of different activities in our stimulating indoor and outdoor environment.
+Our role is to encourage every child’s development and enjoyment of learning through a variety of different activities in our stimulating indoor and outdoor classrooms.
 We encourage the growth of social skills and empathy amongst the children.
 The relationships which the children develop with each other and with our staff are central to their happiness and lay the best possible foundation for their future.

 The First Few Weeks in School

 The children start school part-time and hours are soon extended until they are attending school full-time.

 We follow the Government’s statutory framework for the Early Years Foundation Stage.

 Our curriculum is split into 3 prime areas and then a further 4 specific areas.
 These prime areas are those most essential for every child’s healthy development and future learning: